noob20000405/readme_pic/readme.md

-Rrepository for pics in readme
+Repository for pics in readme